Prospective Students

 Opportunities for Graduate Studies

-Many students opt to pursue graduate degrees in African American Studies because they want to teach in African American Studies programs at the college or university level or they want to teach from a critical race theory perspective in traditional disciplines in the social sciences, humanities, law, medicine, or other professional programs.
+Many students opt to pursue graduate degrees in African American studies because they want to teach in African American studies programs at the college or university level or they want to teach from a critical race theory perspective in traditional disciplines in the social sciences, humanities, law, medicine, or other professional programs.